pkp/pkp-docs/learning-ops/en/aboutops.md

 ---
 book: learning-ops
 version: 3.3
-title: Learning OPS- About OPS
+title: About OPS - Learning OPS
 ---

 # About OPS